 Airport Expansion Consultation (Jun-Sep 2019)

-We are consulted on our preferred proposals for developing and operating an expanded Heathrow, including the effects of expansion and how we intend to manage them.
-The consultation seeked feedback on our:
+We consulted on our preferred proposals for developing and operating an expanded Heathrow, including the effects of expansion and how we intend to manage them.
+The consultation sought feedback on our:

 - Preferred Masterplan for expansion;